-Pensions administration services are provided by a shared service arrangement with Lancashire County Council - Your Pension Service (YPS).
-Monitoring of the service provision is a continual process which includes, at a strategic level, quarterly Board Meetings and, at a more detailed service level, quarterly review meetings between officers from Cumbria LGPS and YPS.
+Monitoring of the service provision is a continual process which includes, at a strategic level, quarterly Board Meetings and, at a more detailed service level, quarterly review meetings between officers from Cumbria LGPS and LPP.

 A key part of the monitoring process is the review of performance against agreed key performance indicators.
-Despite resource being directed to complete the implementation of the 2014 Scheme including the implementation of key software changes to the core administration system, during 2014/15 all LGPS specific KPI targets were exceeded (see 3.5 for further details of performance in 2014/15).
+As detailed at section 3.5 of this report all LGPS specific KPI targets were exceeded during 2015/16.

-The Cumbria and Lancashire Funds continue to work together through the shared service (YPS) to build on the achievements realised to date thereby ensuring that members receive a high quality, progressive service at a reasonable cost.
+The Cumbria and Lancashire Funds continue to work together with LLP to build on the achievements realised to date thereby ensuring that members receive a high quality, progressive service at a reasonable cost.